scottchiefbaker/rdtsc_rand/README.md

 ## What does it do?

-rdtsc_rand usess the `rdtsc` CPU instruction that is present on all modern 64bit CPUs for generating random numbers.
+**rdtsc_rand** usess the `rdtsc` CPU instruction that is present on all modern 64bit CPUs to generate random numbers.
 [RDTSC](https://en.wikipedia.org/wiki/Time_Stamp_Counter) is a count of the _instructions_ that your CPU has run since it booted up.
 Modern CPUs perform [billions](https://en.wikipedia.org/wiki/Instructions_per_second#CPU_results)